axibase/atsd/administration/migration/README.md

   cp -R /opt/atsd /home/axibase/atsd-backup
   ```

-## Java
+## Install Java 8 on the ATSD server.

-1. Install Java 8 on the ATSD server.
+1. There are two options how to install java.

 Option 1.